You often hear phrases such as: ‘He’s easy tempered’, or ‘She’s got a hot temper’… What does it actually mean?

 It’s your personality – the way you act, feel and think.
 Your temperament, or style of behaviour, is present at birth, is generally resistent to change, and affect our lives into adulthood.

-Why do I need to know about temperament?
+Why do parents need to know about temperament?

 As a parent, this is vital information… many parents get upset or annoyed when their child (or partner) behaves in a certain way, because they don’t see the reason behind the behaviour eg why a child gets clingy in a new situation, or why a child doesn’t persist at a task.
-If I am ‘like’ them, I probably will understand why they do things the way they do.
-But, if a person is different to me, their reasons for their behaviour aren’t always obvious.
+If you would respond in a similar way, then you will understand why they do things the way they do.
+But, if they are behaving in a different way to how you would, the child’s reason for their behaviour isn’t always obvious.

 When we understand ourselves and others, it generally leads to better relationships.